 In a world of whistleblowers, intentional leaks by disenfranchised employees, and third parties who have access to your internal environments, it’s not unreasonable that these types of inconsistencies may be uncovered – and publicly disclosed – in a variety of ways.

 Who can be held responsible?

-It’s also worth noting the increasing liability of other roles in organisations who serve as internal assurance providers, such as the realm of risk, compliance, and audit.
-We have seen a recent case where the former chief auditor, group risk officer and executive audit director of Wells Fargo were held personally liable for failures to provide adequate challenge.
+It’s also worth noting the increasing liability of other roles in organizations that serve as internal assurance providers, such as the realm of risk, compliance, and audit.
+We have seen a recent case where the former chief auditor, group risk officer, and executive audit director of Wells Fargo were held personally liable for failures to provide an adequate challenge.
 These cases suggest that assurance providers can’t turn a blind eye or fail to disclose information that could ultimately affect investors.

 - Make sure disclosures accurately reflect your cybersecurity posture and could not be misconstrued.
-Ensure those informing the disclosures aren’t incentivised (explicitly or implicitly) to make them look better than they are
+Ensure those informing the disclosures aren’t incentivized (explicitly or implicitly) to make them look better than they are

 - Update disclosures based on new information and changes to your environment (considering this case, we might expect targeted questions about repeated identical disclosures)

 - Have a strong Information Security Management System in place, enabling you to make stronger disclosures.
 It can also enable you to compare disclosures more easily to your posture.

 - You know your business better than anyone; don’t rely only on external assurance providers, ensure you have targeted controls and assurance for your most critical processes